Stanmer Park Restoration Project

 Our project focuses on history in the park because its 18th Century design was a key period in British landscape history.
 This was the last time the park was designed and managed as a single estate.

-Detailed planning and development work is already well underway, although we won't be starting construction work until towards the end of 2018.
+Detailed planning and development work is well underway.
+We expect to start construction towards the end of 2018.

 |July 2017||Official permission to start work on the project given by the Heritage Lottery Fund||Completed|

 |August 2017 to autumn 2018||Preparation for construction phase||In progress|

 To ensure this important 18th Century designed landscape is conserved and restored, and will be available and meaningful to future generations of residents, businesses and visitors.
 Our landscape vision also aims to balance the competing demands on the Estate.